Lost Hearts: Plot summary

 When Stephen is older, he reads a document written by Mr. Abney that was found in his study on the night of his death.
 In the document, Mr. Abney theorises that he can "gain a complete ascendancy over those orders of spiritual beings which control the elemental forces of our universe" and "[eliminate] to a great extent the prospect of death itself" by "absorbing the personalities" of three humans aged under 21.
-Mr. Abney goes on to explain that the absorption can best be done by removing the heart from a living human, reducing it to ashes, and mixing the ashes with port.
-Mr. Abney notes that he took the heart of Phoebe Stanley on 23 March 1792 and of Giovanni Paoli on 23 March 1805 (disposing of their remains in the disused bathroom and the wine cellar), and that he intends to take Stephen's heart on 24 March 1812.
+Mr. Abney goes on to explain that the absorption can best be done by removing the heart from a living human, reducing it to ashes, and mixing the ashes with port wine.
+Mr. Abney notes that he took the heart of Phoebe Stanley on 23 March 1792 and that of Giovanni Paoli on 23 March 1805 (disposing of their remains in the disused bathroom and the wine cellar), and that he intends to take Stephen's heart on 24 March 1812.
 Mr. Abney closes by admitting that "some annoyance may be experienced from the psychic portion of the subjects, which popular language dignifies with the name of ghosts", but states that he is "little prone to attach importance to the feeble efforts of these beings to wreak their vengeance".

 Publication

+"Lost Hearts" was collected in James' book Ghost Stories of an Antiquary in 1904.

 "Lost Hearts" was written between July 1892 and October 1893.
+On 28 October 1893, James read it to the Chit-Chat Club at the University of Cambridge.
 It was first published in volume 7, issue 32 of The Pall Mall Magazine in December 1895 with illustrations from the American artist Simon Harmon Vedder.
 It was collected in Ghost Stories of an Antiquary in 1904 and again in The Collected Ghost Stories of M. R. James in 1931.
 It has since been anthologised many times, including in The Supernatural Reader in 1953.